chentaoz/SmallWeatherForecastWebSite/README.md

 #Weather APP
-This is a small webapp for a weather dashboard implemented by javascript and the following APIs and Libraries.
+This is a small webapp for a weather dashboard implemented by javascript and the following APIs and Libraries:
 - api.forecast.io
 - autocomplete.wunderground.com
 - maps.googleapis.com/maps/api
 - Bootstrap 3.3.4
 - Jquery 2.1.3
-- Jqury 1.11.2
+- Jquery UI 1.11.2

-##Home Pag
+##Home Page
 ./index.html

 ##Testing